justaszie/weight-tracker/README.md

 **[Try the live application](https://tracker.justas.tech)**

+You can **sign up** for a new account or use the demo credentials below:

 **Demo credentials**
 - Email: `wtdemo@justas.tech`
 - Password: `demo1`

-> **Note on Google Fit Integration:**
+> **Note on Demo mode and Google Fit Integration:**
-The credentials above give access to **demo mode** where you can try the features using a mock data source instead of real Google Fit API data.
-The app is currently in the testing phase on Google’s platform, so only the testing group users can access their Google Fit data using this app.
-I can add users to the testing group and provide app credentials upon request - [contact me](#contact-me) (please mention your gmail address).
-Alternatively, the complete app with Google Fit integration can be run and tested [locally](#running-the-project-locally).
+The credentials above give access to **demo mode** where Google Fit integration is replaced by mock data source.
+The app is currently in the testing phase on Google’s platform, so only the testing group users can sync the app with their Google Fit data.
+If you want to test live integration, I can add you to the testing group - [contact me](#contact-me) mentioning if you signed up on the app and including your gmail address.
+Otherwise, the complete app with Google Fit integration can be run and tested [locally](#running-the-project-locally).
 ---

 ## Summary (for Hiring Teams)